 November 11, 2017

-Two additional Fenwick alumni: one a doctor/astronaut and the other an award-winning author.
+Two additional Fenwick alumni who have served the USA: one a military doctor and astronaut, the other an award-winning author.

-Joe Kerwin, M.D. ’49 is the NASA astronaut who flew on the Skylab 2 mission in 1973.
-A career Naval officer, Kerwin was the first American medical doctor in space as a “science pilot.”
-He was also a CAPCOM (Capsule Communicator) for the Apollo 13 mission in 1970 and is the former Director of Life Sciences for the National Aeronautics and Space Administration (NASA) at the Johnson Space Center in Houston.
+Captain Joe Kerwin, M.D. ’49 is the NASA astronaut who flew on the Skylab 2 mission in 1973 and had a 30-year career as a Naval officer.
+He was the first American medical doctor in space as a “science pilot.”
+Kerwin also was a CAPCOM (Capsule Communicator) for the Apollo 13 mission in 1970 and is the former Director of Life Sciences for the National Aeronautics and Space Administration (NASA) at the Johnson Space Center in Houston.

 Paul Weitz (from left), Charles Conrad, Jr. and Joseph Kerwin (right): America's first space station crew would spend 28 days in space.

-In addition, Kerwin was a flight surgeon who had flown Mach II before becoming an astronaut in 1965.
-He completed his degree in medicine from Northwestern University.
+In addition, Kerwin was a flight surgeon who earned his "wings" in 1962, logged some 4,500 hours of flying time and flew at Mach II speed before becoming an astronaut in '65.
+He completed his degree in medicine from Northwestern University and served in the Navy Medical Corps beginning in 1958.
 Always a Friar, Doc carried his Fenwick award letter "F" with him into space.
 (It is displayed in the hallowed halls on East Avenue.)
-After retiring from the Navy in mid-1987, Kerwin spent 10 years at Lockheed working on space-station projects.
+After retiring from active duty in 1987, Kerwin spent 10 years at Lockheed working on space-station projects.